Your rights if you're disabled and rent your home

 any furnishings you need to use the house, such as a raised seat for your toilet

 painting doors and window frames a darker colour so you can see them more easily

 equipment to help you access any other facilities, such as a ramp to get into the garden or a wider space in the car park

-To make things easier at home you can get help with choosing equipment from Disability Information Scotland.
+To get help choosing auxiliary aids, contact Disability Information Scotland.

-Your landlord also does not have to provide:
+What your landlord does not have to provide

-mobility aids that help you get about outside your home, like a walking stick or wheelchair
+mobility aids, like a walking stick or wheelchair

-fixed adaptations or installations like an accessible shower or bath, known as physical features
+fixed adaptations or installations, like an accessible shower or bath

-A specialist could help you negotiate with your landlord on what kind of assistance they must provide.
+If you and your landlord disagree on what they should provide, contact the Equality Advisory Support Service.
+A disability rights specialist could help you negotiate with your landlord on what kind of assistance they must provide.